Background pattern

 • If you have ulcerative colitis or Crohn's disease.

-• If you are allergic to aspirin or other NSAIDs.
-Such reactions may include: skin rash with itching, facial swelling, lip or tongue swelling, nasal discharge, difficulty breathing, or asthma.
+• If you are allergic to acetylsalicylic acid or other NSAIDs.
+Such reactions could be: skin rash with itching, swelling of the face, lips, or tongue, nasal discharge, difficulty breathing, or asthma.

 • If you are in the third trimester of pregnancy (see section "Pregnancy, breastfeeding, and fertility").